NSX-T Federation-Part 4: Configure Stretched Networking

 Provide a name for the T0 gateway and select the HA mode.

-If you are deploying an Active-Active datacenter, leave the option “Mark all locations as Primary” turned on, else turn off that option using the toggle button and manually specify the primary and secondary site.
+If you are deploying an Active-Active datacenter, leave the option “Mark all locations as Primary” turned on; else, turn off that option using the toggle button and manually specify the primary and secondary sites.

 Save the configuration after making the selection.